zhovner/airport-sniffer/README.md

 This is quite simple script.
-You can do all this stuff manually without this script.
+You can do all this stuff manually without the script.

 It use built-in Airport Extreme card for grab your pattern from wireless traffic.